SalemMorelli/DataCamp---R-language/README.md

 Run the code in the console and check the results!

 Which of the following codes will extract the closing prices in rows 100 to 110?
 The data_maruti data frame is already available in the workspace.
 The name of column of closing prices is Close.

+## Exercise 5
+### Function c()
+The function c() is one of the most useful functions in R. It is used to create a new vector that can be saved as a new column in a data frame.

+We can use the c() function in different ways.
+Check out the syntaxes below for creating a vector with values 1, 2, 3, 4 and 5:

+Give all the values as arguments: c(1, 2, 3, 4, 5).
+To create a vector of consecutive integers, use the colon operator: c(1:5).
+In this exercise, you will learn to create vectors and run basic arithmetic operations on them.